-The course is divided into two main sections.
-The first focuses on analyzing a dataset to uncover its patterns and structure through computation and visualization.
+The course is divided into three main sections.
+The first focuses on understanding the nature of unstructured data and learning to uncover its patterns and structure through computational methods.
 The second section builds on this understanding by using it to make predictions about the data.
+The last section introduces advanced modeling techniques and cutting-edge machine learning methods in unstructured data analytics.

-Please refer to Carnegie Mellon 2022-2023 Academic Calendar for more information about course schedule.
+Please refer to Carnegie Mellon 2023-2024 Academic Calendar for more information about course schedule.